stech0703/Arsenal/README.md

 # Arsenal
 Introduction:

 Arsenal is a TPF(Third Person Fighting) Game.
 It is developed in Unreal Engine and coded in C++.
 The game consist of 2 levels.
-Player can pause,resume and save the game.This repository contains the sourse code of the game along with a short gameplay video.
+Player can pause,resume and save the game.This repository contains the sourse code of the game.

+Use the following link for the game play video:

+Link for GamePlay Video: https://drive.google.com/file/d/1Dd8oNCbT70CRXGbrlW4xDhClVafzPiMG/view?usp=sharing

 In order to play the game, you have to download it from the following link: